mmikowski/hi_score/README.md

 *A modern full-life-cycle starter project for SPAs*

 ## Overview
 This is an SPA starter project that installs best-in-class assets and tools to save time and guide best code practices.
-Install **`hi_score`** today and start writing Test-driven native JS client code immediately.
-The project comes with recommended libraries, but feel free to swap our your own.
-That's the point.
+Install **hi_score** today and start writing Test-driven native JS client code immediately.
+The project comes with recommended libraries, but feel free to swap them out as needed.
+[That's the point][_01].

-**hi\_score** provides an ever improving set of best-in-class libraries that we manage instead of having a [framework that controls us][_01].
-We thought of calling it `loscore` or `under-dash` but decided to aim higher.

 # Features
-**`hi_score`** can really jump-start web client development.
-With lots of hard stuff resolved out-of-the-box, we can focus on improving things that really matter, like the JavaScript, HTML, CSS and architecture we need for our application.
+**hi\_score** jump-starts web client development by providing many highly desirable capabilities which can otherwise very difficult to orchestrate.
+With all the hard stuff resolved out-of-the-box, we can focus on improving things that really matter, like the JavaScript, HTML, CSS and architecture we need for our application.
+Here are the key features:

-After installation, **`hi_score`** provides many highly desirable capabilities that can be otherwise very difficult to orchestrate:

-- Fractal MVC architecture and proven file structure [see diagram below]
+- Fractal MVC architecture and proven file structure (see diagram below)
-- Vendor library management [npm install && npm run setup] including auto-patch hooks
+- Vendor library management (`npm install && npm run setup`) including auto-patch hooks
-- Vendor font management [npm install && npm run setup]
+- Vendor font management (`npm install && npm run setup`)
-- Code written to exacting [standards][05] to ensure readability and modularity
+- Code written to exacting [standards][_03] to ensure readability and modularity
-- Full code standard and quick-reference guides [`docs/`]
+- Full code [standard][_03] and [quick-reference guides][_04] included
-- Automatic namespacing and run-time control of CSS using [PowerCSS][06]
+- Automatic namespacing and run-time control of CSS using [PowerCSS][_11]
-- Automatic linting [JSLint, whitespace check, strict check]
+- Automatic linting (JSLint, whitespace check, strict check)
-- Automatic in-line browsable HTML documentation [markdown + pandoc]
+- Automatic in-line browsable HTML documentation (markdown and pandoc)
-- TDD and regression tests [nodeunit + JSDOM]
+- TDD and regression tests (nodeunit + JSDOM)
-- Commit-hook which ensures tests and linting pass before check-in [`git-hook\_pre-commit`]
+- Commit-hook which ensures tests and linting pass before check-in (`git-hook\_pre-commit`)
-- Type safety with type-cast utilities [`js/xhi`]
+- Type safety with type-cast utilities (`js/xhi/01.util.js`)
-- Code coverage currently at 98.9% [Istanbul]
+- Code coverage currently at 98.9% (Istanbul)
 - Code coverage reporting to coveralls.io (Coveralls)
 - Build system manifest (Buildify)
-- Build system compression *including* property keys [auto-patched UglifyJS + SuperPack]
+- Build system compression *including* property keys (auto-patched UglifyJS + SuperPack)
 - Distribution-ready code
-- Two simple demo applications that show compression and namespacing [`npm run build`]
+- Two simple demo applications that show compression and namespacing (`npm run build`)

-Install **`hi_score`** today and start writing TDD driven client code immediately.
-The project comes with recommended libraries, but feel free to swap our your own (but read the [docs][10] on how to do this).
-That's the point.

 ## Quick install
 ```bash